For Idaho workers, Teton Pass collapse steals hours and hours of personal time

 “Just having dinner together, living life.
 We’ll still pull it off.
 It’ll be okay.
 We’ll see how long this lasts,” Hillam said.

 START bus fares will be waived through June 28.
-Jackson officials have asked commuters to carpool or take the bus to limit the number of cars contributing to congestion at the Alpine junction and along the new route.
+Jackson officials have asked commuters to carpool or take the bus to limit the number of cars contributing to congestion at Alpine Junction and along the new route.

 That congestion could get worse as tourist season ramps up.
 While WYDOT estimates Highway 22 sees about 10,000 vehicles per day on average, that daily average can rise in summer to nearly 15,000.